 Not long into the game’s campaign, you’ll unlock the ability to do daily missions and special events.
 Those are great (and pretty much mandatory) ways to boost your adventurers.
 But don’t forget to play the main story.
 Doing so unlocks all kinds of daily missions, rewards, and upgrades you can’t get any other way.

 Weapon crafting doesn’t unlock until partway through chapter two, for instance, while the very important Imperial Onslaught mission type unlocks when you beat chapter six.
-Every story quest on every difficulty level also provides a one-time reward of 25 wyrmite—provided you beat them without any adventurers dying.
-Wyrmite is the primary way to summon new characters, dragons, and wyrmcards.
+Every story quest on every difficulty level also provides a one-time reward of 25 wyrmite — provided you beat them without any adventurers dying.
+Wyrmite is the primary way to summon new characters and dragons (and in turn buy new wyrmprints).
 Which is pretty much the whole point of any gacha game.

 One extremely nice feature of Dragalia Lost is its seamless co-op.
 You should use it frequently.

 Playing with other humans only levels up a single adventurer at a time, but the benefits are well worth it.
-Co-op makes every mission significantly easier since you don’t have to rely on Dragalia Lost’s awful teammate A.I.
-Timed missions become trivial and your odds of earning those no-death wyrmite rewards rise significantly.
+Co-op makes every mission significantly easier.
+Many missions become trivial and your odds of earning those no-death wyrmite rewards rise significantly.

 More than that, you can use co-op to keep playing even when you’re out of stamina.
-That’s because matchmaking into someone else’s mission requires a completely different resource called “getherwings.”
+That’s because matchmaking into someone else’s mission, or hosting a room yourself, requires a completely different resource called “getherwings.”

 These are the little grey wings situated to the right of your stamina bar.
-Most co-op missions only require one or two getherwings and they refill past the maximum every time you rank up your profile, just like stamina.
+Co-op missions only require two getherwings and they refill past the maximum every time you rank up your profile, just like stamina.
 In fact, you can “bunny hop” between matchmaking and solo play to rank up quickly so that stamina and getherwings almost never bottleneck.
+Well… for a little while.
+Eventually the EXP requirements to level up skyrocket and you can’t play “indefinitely” anymore.
+But it’s nice while it lasts.